-Our preliminary trials have shown a number considerations must be taken into account to achieve satisfactory results, and that model quality is influenced by main parameters (Beamis et al, under review):
+Our preliminary trials have shown a number considerations must be taken into account to achieve satisfactory results, and that model quality is influenced by main parameters (Beamis et al):

-- 1. Lighting conditions: Reflective surfaces and strong contrasts in light across a scene negatively affect point matching.
-Diffuse lighting conditions are preferable. - 2.
-Duration of survey: Because the sun's azimuth continues to change as a survey progresses, point matching between photographs becomes complicated by changes in shadow length and surface albedo.
+1. Lighting conditions: Reflective surfaces and strong contrasts in light across a scene negatively affect point matching.
+Diffuse lighting conditions are preferable.
+2. Duration of survey: Because the sun's azimuth continues to change as a survey progresses, point matching between photographs becomes complicated by changes in shadow length and surface albedo.
 It has been found that model quality degrades significantly for durations >30 mins.
-For long-duration surveys, this affect can be circumnavigated by returning to the outcrop at approximately the same time the next - 3.
-Image network geometry: The capture of photographs from a limited number of poorly distributed locations (stations) can lead to model distortions (e.g. Wackrow and Chandler, 2011; James and Robson, 2014) and missing regions.
+For long-duration surveys, this affect can be circumnavigated by returning to the outcrop at approximately the same time next day.
+3. Image network geometry: The capture of photographs from a limited number of poorly distributed locations (stations) can lead to model distortions (e.g. Wackrow and Chandler, 2011; James and Robson, 2014) and missing regions.
+The use of GCPs and convergent imagery is important to minimize (and identify) any such distortions.